DavidCorral94/sbt-in-depth/README.md

 ## Doubts to ask

 - Is there any command/config to 'automatically' download the dependencies specified at `build.sbt` (Load sbt changes)
+- Is there any command to see/suggest an update of a plugin version?
+- The command `sbt coverageReport` doesn't create any `index.html` (slide nº`98`) but when I update the `build.sbt` configuration according to the slide nº`101`, and then run the command `sbt clean coverage test coverageReport` it works and generate the reports.
+- Are the Scala apps deployed _as_ Java apps (using the fat jar)?
+Which is a good (and free) provider to deploy Scala apps to play around (Heroku)?
+- Issue I faced: I put the wrong class name in the `build.sbt` for the assembly, I run `sbt service/assembly`, realised when run the jar file that the class name was wrong, so I changed it again in the `build.sbt`.
+I tried to assembly again but, the compiler says `Assembly up to date ...` so it didn't recreate the jar file.
+Is there any way to force the assembly?
+- In slide nº`111` we configure the plugin `sbt-native-packager` for docker.
+According to IntelliJ, the file is not well-formed, but if we run  `sbt service/docker:stage` it works and generates the dockerfile.

 ## Highlights

 ### Commands

 - `sbt compile` -> compiles the project
 - `sbt run` -> runs the project
 - `sbt service/run` -> runs the `service` subproject